Consensys/mythril/README.md

 If you are a smart contract developer, we recommend using [MythX tools](https://github.com/b-mueller/awesome-mythx-smart-contract-security-tools) which are optimized for usability and cover a wider range of security issues.

-Whether you want to contribute, need support, or want to learn what we have cooking for the future, our [Discord server](https://discord.gg/E3YrVtG) will serve your needs.
+Whether you want to contribute, need support, or want to learn what we have cooking for the future, you can checkout diligence-mythx channel in [ConsenSys Discord server](https://discord.gg/consensys).

 ## Installation and setup